faridgaoua/FaridGaoua/README.md

 - 📫 How to reach me **faridgaoua8@gmail.com**

-- ⚡ Fun fact **I like to solve problems and go do workout very often.**
+- ⚡ Fun fact **I like to Read Books, Solve problems and do workout very often.**

 ## 🚀 Languages and Tools: